Blonde versus brunette rivalry: In the media and entertainment industry

 Physical competition between blondes and brunettes has also been featured in Hollywood films.
 The 1925 film A Thief in Paradise featured a polo match between blonde and brunette women.
 Promotional material for the film highlighted the contest between the two teams of women and reviewers focused audience attention on the spectacle with alliterative headlines such as "Blondes Battle Brunettes in Bathing Suits."

 Rona Barrett used the phrase "Blondes vs Brunettes" on a 1978 cover of her magazine, Rona Barrett's Hollywood as a way of introducing the magazine's feature story addressing Hollywood's typecasting of blondes as dumb and brunettes as smart.
+A 1982 Us Magazine cover story leveraged the dumb blonde stereotype in an article titled, "Brains Vs. Blondes: Goodbye, T&A!
+Hello IQ!
+The "boob tube" cleans up with a bevy of smart but sexy brunettes."

 A blonde vs brunette rivalry exists featuring Archie Andrews within the Archie Comics series, as the black-haired Veronica is introduced as a rival love interest of Archie Andrews with whom the blonde-haired Betty Cooper is in love.